News:

 Xover-4way(for testing)(SCOPE-20Hz SINEWAVE-with phase correction+With Box Compensation+CH1 Time Delay).png

 To generate a group-delay correction filter we need a means to build one.
 As expected the filter we need will be a Finite Impulse Response (FIR) digital filter with many taps (multiply accumulates).
 Because the crossover runs at 192kHz we will also build the correction filter to run at 192kHz which is a big ask for any DSP let alone two of them used for stereo but our test PC is more than capable being an Intel i5 4590 with 4 cores running at 3.3GHz and 3 levels of cache.
-We used a program called rePhase to build our filter.
+We used a program called rePhase to build our filter which is a freeware program available from https://rephase.org/.
 Here is the filter setup in RePhase.
 Later on, we will include compensation for the low-frequency roll-off caused by the woofer and box but for now, let's just focus on the crossover itself.

 Xover-4way(for testing)(RePhase).png